 A cross-cultural comparison offers a unique perspective on the commonalities and contrasts of the social processes shaping young people's health; with particular attention to the ways gender norms inform adolescent sexuality.

 The focus is on urban poor youth, a vulnerable and fast growing population worldwide.
-Our sites range from small and medium sized communities to those that are vast.
+Our sites range from small communities to those that are vast.
 Focusing on poor, urban youth will generate information for parents, teachers, youth workers, and youth themselves that will inform programs and services.

-The goal of the Global Early Adolescent Study is to understand the factors in early adolescence that predispose young people to subsequent sexual health risks and conversely promote healthy sexuality, so as to provide the information needed to promote sexual and reproductive well-being.
+The Global Early Adolescent Study seeks to understand the factors in early adolescence that predispose young people to subsequent sexual health risks and conversely promote healthy sexuality, so as to provide the information needed to promote sexual and reproductive well-being.

 A Gender Focus

 The study will explore how young people perceive gender norms regulating interactions between boys and girls, how they form their own normative beliefs about gender, and how these beliefs align with social norms in their community and specific environment.
 Additionally, we will be investigating how gender beliefs act as a regulatory mechanism informing behaviors.